 Some cameras even have additional features, such as motion tracking, noise detection, two-way audio, activity, and barking alerts, and even treat tossing if that’s something that you’re interested in.

 Commit to having at least one local dog sitter and a dog walker on your phone contacts, and use it as a backup plan in case you’re running late.
-Plus, if you have someone in your family or a friend that can help you out as well, the better.
+Also, check if you have someone in your family or a friend that can help you out.

 This will give your pup a chance to stretch out his legs, and get some fresh air, which can only have a positive effect on his behavior.
 It sure beats coming home and finding a big mess and a stressed-out pet.